Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 #### 30 May -- 2 June
 -   Implement and test absorbtion and scattering formulas
 -   Implement abstract Phase Function class (analogical to BRDF) and classes related to it.
 Implement formulas of some specific phase functions.
+#### 5 June -- 9 June, 12 June -- 16 June
--   Implement other basic entities necessary for volume rendering, such as Volumetric Material
+-   Implement some basic entities necessary for volume rendering, such as Volumetric Material
 -   Expose some of these entities to users, providing UI for appleseed.studio
-#### 5 June -- 9 June, 12 June -- 16 June
 -   Develop simple ray marching engine with constant steps that can compute attenuation
--   Incorporate this ray marcher to the existing path tracing engine
--   Include some settings of new ray marching engine to the UI of appleseed.studio
+-   Incorporate this ray marcher to the existing path tracing engine and include the settings of new ray marching engine to the UI
 #### 19 June -- 23 June, 26 June -- 30 June
 -   Add single scattering to the ray marcher
 -   Add support for adaptive steps